Platinum, Gold and Black Credit Cards Comparison

-From better points earn rates and airline lounge passes to higher credit limits, reward your spending with exclusive benefits when you use a premium credit card.
+Get better points earn rates, higher credit limits and exclusive perks when you use a premium credit card.

-Platinum, gold and black credit cards are premium options that open the door to a range of exclusive benefits.
-Designed for people who spend a lot on plastic, these cards are a step up from standard offers, with features such as higher credit limits, more reward points and a huge range of complimentary extras.
+Platinum, gold and black credit cards are premium options that open the door to exclusive benefits.
+Designed for people who spend a lot on plastic, these cards are a step up from standard offers, with features like higher credit limits, more reward points and a huge range of complimentary extras.

 What’s the difference between platinum, gold and black credit cards?